Visit Of The Royals Rekindles Fond Memories Of Lady Diana - UrduPoint

 A strong security setup has been arranged during their visit, which will take the Royal couple to Pakistan's scenic northern areas and the bustling cultural hub of Lahore.
 The Palace has already dubbed the trip as "the most complex tour undertaken by The Duke and Duchess to date."
 However the streets of Lahore and Rawalpindi witnessed the tri-wheeler rickshaws painted in the colours of the Pakistani and British flags and pictures of the Royals, the news channels airing the news and their pictures and the people on enthusiastically followed the happenings on social media.

-Attired in a turquoise bespoke Catherine Walker dress, matching trousers, earrings and clutch by a Pakistani brand Zeen, the Duchess was an instant hit on the social media where the hastag #RoyalVisitPakistan witnessed an unchecked rise to overshadow rest of the trends.
+Attired in a turquoise bespoke Catherine Walker dress, matching trousers,according to British Media, earrings and clutch by a Pakistani brand Zeen, the Duchess was an instant hit on the social media where the hastag #RoyalVisitPakistan witnessed an unchecked rise to overshadow rest of the trends.
 The twitterti compared the styles and shades of dresses of Kate Middleton to those worn by Lady Diana during her visit to Pakistan.

 There was an overwhelming outpouring of warm sentiments of welcome to Pakistan as the social media appreciated the grace and charm of the Duchess.